TomasHubelbauer/markright/readme.md

 the generated files and only "translate" the cursor in the code block to the backing content in the generated file so that things like modules work (VS Code knows what to suggest for module paths etc.).

-### Consider special-casing `_` as a file name for the last file

-This way it remains possible to distinguish which code blocks are for display only and which are for updates without repeating the file name ad-nauseam.

 ### Consider adding support for `~~~` to be able to output MarkDown code blocks